ClanGenOfficial/clangen/CONTRIBUTING.md

 For quality-of-life changes, bug fixes, minor enhancements (such as balance and customization), or any open issues, feel free to make a Pull Request.
 You do not have to be on the Discord or have a developer role on the Discord to submit a Pull Request.

 ## Installation
-The following instructions assume that you have already [installed Python](https://www.python.org/downloads/), and the working directory in your terminal is `clangen`..
+The following instructions assume that you have already [installed Python](https://www.python.org/downloads/), and the working directory in your terminal is `clangen`.

 ClanGen utilises a tool called "Poetry" for Python dependency management and packaging.
 Poetry will automatically set up and manage your virtual environment for you.
 Installation instructions for Poetry can be found [here](https://python-poetry.org/docs/#installation).